On this page

 People eligible for resettlement under the SHP can be registered with the UNHCR, but it is not a requirement.

 The limited number of SHP places available and the high demand for these places means that not everyone can be accepted.

 People who have already applied for a

 Global Special Humanitarian visa (subclass 202) will continue to be considered and do not need to do anything more.

-There is no need for Special Humanitarian Programme applicants or proposers to contact us unless:
+There is no need for SHP applicants or proposers to contact us unless:

 - we ask them to provide further information or attend an interview